dominikfryc/diffix/demo/README.md

 npm install
 ```

-7. Link the local library from parent folder:
+7. Link the local library from the parent folder:

 ```bash
 npm link ..